bird-house/birdhouse-deploy/birdhouse/README.rst

 Release Procedure
 -----------------

+* Pull/merge latest ``master`` to make sure modifications applied in CHANGES.md_, in next step, are under the most recent "unreleased" section.

 * Update CHANGES.md_, commit, push.

 * Open a PR with the new content from CHANGES.md_ as the PR description.
 PR